sudovivek/File-Transfer/linux-file-transfer/remote-to-local/README.md

 USING WGET -
 ------------------------------------------------------------------------------------------------------------------

-To initiate the HTTP server, execute the following command.
+**To initiate the HTTP server, execute the following command**

     python -m http.server 80

-On the lcoal PC, run the following command after launching a Python server on Remote PC.
+**On the lcoal PC, run the following command after launching a Python server on Remote PC**

     wget http://10.10.10.10/demo.txt

-Utilize the -O flag to specify a different destination for the downloaded file.
+**Utilize the -O flag to specify a different destination for the downloaded file**

     wget http://10.10.10.10/demo.txt -O /tmp/demo.txt

-For downloading files over HTTPS with certificate validation disabled, use the following command.
+**For downloading files over HTTPS with certificate validation disabled, use the following command**

     wget http://10.10.10.10/demo.txt -O /tmp/demo.txt --no-check-certificate

-Transfer a file from the remote PC to the local PC, while the Python server is running on the local PC.
+**Transfer a file from the remote PC to the local PC, while the Python server is running on the local PC**

     wget -O- --method=PUT --body-file=demo.txt http://10.10.10.10/demo.txt